INSTRUCTIONS AND ADVICE

 GPS and mobile phones

 The procedure for arriving at control points is described in the regulations.
-Periodically (every 10 km or so), you will have to leave a “pass card” in a letterbox (BAL), as exactly described in the guidebook.
-This pass card contains your identity and the recipient’s address.
-Before depositing it, you will have noted your time of arrival and time of departure before writing it in your control book.
+Periodically (every 10km or so), you will have to leave a “pass card” in a letterbox (BAL) as exactly described in the guidebook.
+This pass card contains your identity and the recipients address.
+Before depositing it, you will have noted your time of arrival and time of departure before recording it in your log book.

 Using the guidebook will allow you to know in advance the position of official control points.
-However the organisers will also set up “hidden control points” in non-predefined locations.
-Control books and pass cards will be provided initially with two waterproof cases and two neck lanyards that will allow you to protect and transport them.
-These documents will be personalised with your own personal data, except for those who register on Thursday 30th May 2019 who will have to enter their identity themselves.
+However, the organisers will also set up “hidden control points” in non-predefined locations.

 Supporters or followers

-There is nothing planned for your supporters.
+There is nothing planned for your followers or supporters.
 If you want your loved ones to be informed, it is entirely up to you.

 Only contact with the owners of the letterbox will allow us to follow your progress and how dispersed all the walkers are.

-To lighten your load, we can take care of small luggage (5 kg maximum) that we will make available to you at certain “control points” on the route.
+To lighten your load, we can take care of small luggage (30 litres maximum) that we will make available to you at “control points” on the route.

-Finally, do not forget to label the luggage for easy identification (surname, first name and address) in a clear and identifiable way.
+Finally do no forget to label the luggage for easy identification (surname, first name and address) in a clear and identifiable way.

-As there is no assistance whatsoever and no first aid at your disposal, it is therefore necessary to equip yourselves with a basic first aid kit.
+As there is no assistance whatsoever and no first aid at your disposal, it is therefore necessary to equip yourself with a basic first aid kit.

-This is the reason why the estimated times indicated in the guidebook to the control points are only suggestions.
+This is the reason why the estimated times indicated on the guidebook to the control points are only suggestions.
 You can arrive at an earlier time.

-However, the overall time of 33hours and 20 minutes cannot be reduced.
-No arrival will be accepted before 6.20pm on Friday 31st May 2019.
+Likewise, the shortest time of 33hrs and 20 mins cannot be shortened.
+No arrival will be accepted before 5.40pm on Friday.